There are no active ads.

 Amadeus

-What really can you say about this movie that hasn’t been said?
-I watched the director’s cut which is 20 minutes longer than the theatrical cut, but it has been so long since I saw it that I couldn’t begin to tell you what is extra in it.
+What can you really say about this movie that hasn’t been said?
+I watched the director’s cut, which is 20 minutes longer than the theatrical cut, but it has been so long since I saw it that I couldn’t begin to tell you what is extra in it.

 If I had any complaint in the entire movie, and it is a minor one, is if I had heard Constanze Mozart (Elizabeth Berridge) call Mozart “Wolfie” one more time, I may have screamed.
-I get it, but it still was tiresome to say the least.
+I get it, but it was still tiresome, to say the least.

-It’s still an insanely watchable movie, and very worth your time.
+It’s still an insanely watchable movie and very worth your time.

 Advertisement